Southwest Zone

 FISH LAKE: Rainbow trout, brook trout, spring Chinook

-Fish Lake is 63 percent full.
-The USFS public boat ramp should be available to launch boats.
-Early season trolling for hold-over trout is usually very good this time of year.
+Fish Lake is 64 percent full and is scheduled for another load of legal-size rainbow trout this week.
+The USFS public boat ramp is available to launch boats.
+Early season trolling for trout is usually very good this time of year.

 FLORAS LAKE: Rainbow trout, cutthroat